1845 Texas gubernatorial election

 The 1845 Texas gubernatorial election was held on December 15, 1845, to elect the first governor of Texas.
-The election was held in preparation for the annexation of Texas by the United States and resulted in the election of James Pinckney Henderson, who received 82% of the vote and became the first governor of the new state.
+The election was held in preparation for the annexation of Texas by the United States.
+As such the election actually predated Texas' entry into the Union by 14 days.
+James Pinckney Henderson was elected over James B. Miller with 83% of the vote and became the first governor of the new state.